 The Code of Practice sets out the professional behaviour and conduct expected of members of the Society for Education and Training (SET), including mandatory requirements which must be complied with to become and remain a member.
 It is a very important statement of what it means to be part of SET, and the levels of professionalism that are required or encouraged of all of our members.

 Committing to the SET Code of Practice is a key part of becoming a member, and then remaining a member for subsequent years.
 SET also has procedures for reviewing membership applications using the Code or to consider information that may call into question a member’s suitability.
 We have designed these procedures so they are transparent and involve members in making decisions about others’ suitability, and then reviewing these decisions if necessary.

-You can view the documents that make up the SET Code of Practice and procedures by clicking on the links below:
+You can view and download the documents that make up the SET Code of Practice and procedures below:

 The Department for Education Teachers’ Standards